adjust/cocos2dx_sdk/doc/migrate.md

 #### Android

-There is no need anymore for you to initialise and start our SDK from Java code.
-You can do that now entirely from C++ code.
+There is no longer a need for you to initialize and start our SDK using Java code.
+You can now use C++ code.

 ##### Before: